HarryMumford/MareBnB/README.md

 I want to add a name and description to a space

 As a lodger
-So i can have a place to stay
+So I can have a place to stay
 I would like to request to hire a space

 As a lodger